ygygy2022/7130ict/lab3/README.md

 in ### Compare the relation between Class and Amount.
 Conclusion? question don't know how to give more space for the resulf in polt.

+Creitcard file is too big doesn't upload to github